privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/technical-references/zk-snark-circuits/processMessages.md

 ![ProcessMessages](/img/circuits/processMessages_2_0.svg)

 :::info
-A version working with non quadratic voting (non-qv) is also [available](https://github.com/privacy-scaling-explorations/maci/blob/dev/circuits/circom/coordinator/non-qv/processMessages.circom).
-This version is called `processMessagesNonQV` and is to be used when the Poll is not using the quadratic voting feature.
+A version working with non quadratic voting (non-qv) is also [available](https://github.com/privacy-scaling-explorations/maci/blob/dev/circuits/circom/coordinator/non-qv/MessageProcessor.circom).
+This version is called `MessageProcessorNonQV` and is to be used when the Poll is not using the quadratic voting feature.
 Note that by default MACI works with quadratic voting.
 :::

 :::info